gnembon/fabric-carpet/docs/scarpet/api/Auxiliary.md

 ## Sounds

+Functions which allow to manipulate the player's auditory environment.

 ### `sound()`, `sound(name, pos, volume?, pitch?, mixer?)`

 Plays a specific sound `name`, at block or position `pos`, with optional `volume` and modified `pitch`, and under